 WATERWAY AND LOCATION: The project would affect waters of the United States associated with the Imperial River.
-The project site is located on the south side of Corkscrew Road, in Sections 29, 30, 31, and 32; Township 46 South; Range 27 East, Lee County, Florida.
+The project site is located on the south side of Corkscrew Road, in Sections 29, 31, 32, Township 46 South, Range 27 East, Lee County, Florida.

 Directions to the site are as follows: Take I-75 to Corkscrew Road.
 Exit east onto Corkscrew Road.
-Travel approximately 7.7 miles east, the project site is on the south side of the road between Six L’s Farm Road and Carter Road.
+Travel 25 miles east, the project site is on the south side of the road between Six L’s Farm Road and Carter Road.

 Basic: Single family residential development.

-Overall: Construct a single-family residential subdivision with a commercial parcel in southeast Lee County.
+Overall: Construct a single family residential subdivision in southeast Lee County.

-EXISTING CONDITIONS: The property is currently an active citrus grove and row crop operations with scattered areas of remnant native forested uplands and wetlands that have been highly degraded by reduced hydroperiod and infestation by exotic plants.
+EXISTING CONDITIONS: The property is currently an active citrus grove with scattered areas of remnant native vegetation.
 Extensive ditching and berms have been constructed on the property.
-The existing area surrounding the project area consists of agricultural lands to the southeast, low-density, single-family residences, and Carter Road to the east; low density, single family residences, and Six L’s Farms Road to the west; and Panther Island Mitigation Bank to the south.
+The existing area surrounding the project area consists of agricultural lands to the northwestern and southwestern boundaries, low density, and single family residences adjacent to the project’s southwestern and northeastern boundaries, and Panther Island Mitigation Bank along the southern boundary.

-Eastern Indigo Snake: The Corps has made the determination of not likely to adversely affect for the Eastern indigo snake (Drymarchon corais couperi) and its designated critical habitat.
-The Corps has concurrence with this determination pursuant to The Eastern Indigo Snake Programmatic Effect Determination Key, January 2017 (Indigo Snake Key).
+The Corps has made the determination of not likely to adversely affect for the eastern indigo snake and its designated critical habitat.
+The Corps has concurrence with this determination pursuant to The Eastern Indigo Snake Programmatic Effect Determination Key, January 2010 (Indigo Snake Key).
 Use of the Eastern Indigo Key resulted in the following sequential determination: A-B-C-NLAA.
 This determination is based on the applicant following Standard Protection Measures for the Eastern Indigo Snake, February 2004.

-Wood Stork: The Corps has made the determination of not likely to adversely affect for the wood stork (Mycteria americana).
+The Corps has made the determination of not likely to adversely affect for the wood stork.
 The Corps has concurrence with this determination pursuant to The Corps of Engineers, Jacksonville District, U.S. Fish and Wildlife Service, South Florida Ecological Services Field Office and State of Florida Effect Determination Key for the Wood Stork in South Florida, January 2010 (Wood Stork Key).
 Use of the Wood Stork Key resulted in the following sequential determination: A-B-C-D-NLAA.
 The project does not lie within any colony sites, and does not permanently affect suitable foraging habitat (SFH).